 Q. What is included in my sport fishing charter?

 Every charter is manned by a knowledgeable captain who is experienced in the local fishing grounds, as well as an experienced crew.
 The crew mates are there to assist you with setting the lines and bait while you get your fighting belt on, and get ready.
-Your captain and crew are there to serve you, help you catch the big one, and keep you safe.
-They will discuss your day with you ahead of time and see to your expectations.
 They are also available to assist you with whatever else you might need during your day out on the water.

 Charters are half day or full day, and you are welcome to let the captain know if you wish to return to the Marina early.
 Charters usually depart at 7:00am; however, it is your charter so you can leave at whatever time you please (though most Captains do recommend getting out by 8:00am at the latest).
-Charters typically return before noon or by 4:00pm, depending on the charter time arranged
+Charters typically return before noon or by 4:00pm, depending if you reserved full or half day.

 Q. What should we bring?